William Munro, 12th Baron of Foulis: Rebellion of Donald Dubh

 In the early 16th century Donald Dubh, chief of Clan Donald rebelled against the king.
 The Clan Donald chiefs were no longer Earls of Ross or Lords of the Isles.
 Sir William Munro of Foulis was commissioned to let the King's lands of Lochaber and Mamore to "true men," as recorded in the Register of the Privy Seal of Scotland, 21 March 1501/02.
 The Earl of Huntly, chief of Clan Gordon and Lord Lovat, chief of Clan Fraser of Lovat were also ordered to proceed against the rebels.
 Cameron of Lochiel, chief of Clan Cameron supported the rebel Donald Dubh.
 Sir William Munro was slain by Cameron of Lochiel at Achnashellach in 1505.
 Clan Cameron tradition is that they defeated a joint force from the Clan Munro and Clan Mackay at the Battle of Achnashellach.

-One 17th-century account states that William was killed by treachery: William Munro of Foulis, a knight most valiant for leading an army at the command of the King against certain factious northern men, he perished by treachery.
+One 17th-century account states that William was killed by treachery: William Munro of Foulis, a knight most valiant for leading an army at the command of the King against certain factious northern men, perished by treachery.

 Another historian from the early 18th century states that Munro was killed by Cameron, adding that: "the house was surrounded and refused to surrender".